lifangchen2021/SpecKit/README.md

 ---

 ## 🌟 Acknowledgements
-This toolkit was developed in the context of neutron activation analysis research at the **National Atomic Energy Technology Research Institute**.
+This toolkit was developed in the context of neutron activation analysis research at the **National Atomic Research Institute**.
 Special thanks to the open-source scientific computing community for foundational tools that made SPECKIT possible.